Superman: World of New Krypton

 Superman: World of New Krypton is a twelve-issue American comic book limited series produced by DC Comics.
 It is written by the team of James Robinson and Greg Rucka, who at the time of this publication are the current writers of the Superman and Action Comics titles, and illustrated by artist Pete Woods.

 World of New Krypton takes place after the crossover Superman: New Krypton, in which approximately 100,000 Kryptonians and their city of Kandor are saved by Superman from the alien Brainiac and restored to existence.
-After spending time on Earth, the Kryptonians raise the city into space where they form the planet New Krypton in Earth's solar system.
+After spending time on Earth, the Kryptonians raise the city into space and form the planet New Krypton in Earth's solar system.
 It then leads into Superman: Last Stand of New Krypton.

 Publication history

-Originally, this series was solicited to be written by Andrew Kreisberg.
-However, just before the first issue was to be released, Kreisberg dropped out of the title in order to focus on his work as a writer on the television series Fringe, as well as his other comic commitments to Green Arrow/Black Canary.
-He was promptly replaced by James Robinson and Greg Rucka, who are simultaneously writing Superman and Action Comics, the normal Superman titles, without the regular title character.
+Originally, this series was solicited to be written by Andrew Kreisberg, but just before the first issue was to be released, Kreisberg dropped out of the title to focus on his work as a writer on the television series Fringe, as well as his other comic commitments to Green Arrow/Black Canary.
+He was replaced by James Robinson and Greg Rucka, who are simultaneously writing Superman and Action Comics, the normal Superman titles, without the regular title character.

-For the majority of 2009, this was the only DC Comics title that Superman appeared in.
-Action Comics and Superman will have new feature characters for the duration of World of New Krypton, with the new incarnation of Nightwing and Flamebird in Action Comics and the Guardian and Mon-El in Superman.
+For the majority of 2009, World of New Krypton was the only DC Comics title that Superman appeared in.
+Action Comics and Superman new feature characters for the duration of World of New Krypton, with the new incarnation of Nightwing and Flamebird in Action Comics and the Guardian and Mon-El in Superman.

-Due to the expansive nature of DC's 2009 summer event Blackest Night, World of New Krypton co-writer Greg Rucka stated, "Superman's on Earth in August".
+Due to the expansive nature of DC's 2009 summer event Blackest Night, World of New Krypton co-writer Greg Rucka stated that "Superman's on Earth in August".
 This ended up being foreshadowing for the tie-in mini-series Blackest Night: Superman, which was written by James Robinson and penciled by former Action Comics artist Eddy Barrows.
 Superman also appears in the main Blackest Night title by Geoff Johns and Ivan Reis in a supporting role, with the main characters in that series being Green Lantern and The Flash.

 The events of the series lead into the major War of the Supermen storyline.